sandeepkaul/pngdefry/README.md

 The original pngdefry created png's at about 50% of the uncompressed image size.
 For a full screen iPad Retina png that is about 6mb.
 With proper compression this should be reduced to about 1.5-2mb, depending on your content.

-### Usage
-To put the defried Images in a folder 'defried'

-	pngdefry -o defried *.png

 ### Installation
 To compile it, run